Travis Burke is hard to miss, no matter what field he steps onto.

 With so much evidence on tape, there’s no denying what Burke is.
 He’s a mauler in the rushing game.
 He wins more often than not as a pass blocker when he gets his hands on a defender, but he struggles with the kind of speedy edge rushers prevalent in the NFL.

-Burke projects more as a right tackle in most systems, and he can thrive in a downhill rushing scheme that will allow him to use his best weapon – brute force.
+Burke projects more as a right tackle, and he can thrive in a downhill rushing scheme that will allow him to use his best weapon – brute force.